List of tallest buildings in Dhaka

 Dhaka, the capital of Bangladesh has over 800 high rise buildings.
 The list below indicates the tallest buildings in Dhaka ranking from highest to lowest based on official heights.
-Currently, City Centre Dhaka is the city's tallest building, with a height of 171 m.
+Currently, Pinnacle is the city's tallest building, with a height of 152.4 m.

-Dhaka has 9 buildings rising at least 100 metres (330 ft) in height.
+As of early September, 2026, Dhaka has 14 to 18 buildings rising at least 100 metres (328 ft) in height.

 Tallest buildings

-This lists ranks buildings in Dhaka based on official height.
-All the buildings listed below are either completed or topped out and rise at least 55 m from the ground.
+This list ranks buildings in Dhaka based on official height; unofficial or estimated height is included as reference(s).
+Buildings are ranked by architectural height; in cases of equal height, the building with more floors is listed first.
+All the buildings listed below are either completed or topped-out and rise at least 64 m from the ground.